 Watch out for

-The card’s balance transfer fee is a bit higher than what some other cards charge.
-For example, the Citi® Double Cash Card charges 3% (minimum $5), and you can even find cards that offer a $0 intro balance transfer fee.
+The card’s 5% (minimum $5) balance transfer fee is similar to what some other cards charge, but you can even find cards that offer a $0 intro balance transfer fee.

 How to use it